 Preserve & Protect Your Bottom Line

-A typical large corporation is said to buy 300 - 500 materials unique to its business and has multiple sources of supply for each in order to diversify reliability of supply.
-It’s a balancing act: does one put production at risk if signing a sole-source supply contract that minimizes paperwork, or does the risk of erroneous payments rise exponentially if multiple vendors are used?
+A typical large corporation is said to buy 300 - 500 materials unique to its business and has multiple sources of supply for each to diversify the reliability of supply.
+It's a balancing act: does one put production at risk if signing a sole-source supply contract that minimizes paperwork, or does the risk of erroneous payments rise exponentially if multiple vendors are used?

 Effective supply chain management today needs both an effective strategy for managing sourcing and shipping decisions as well as verifying the accuracy of the vendor's paperwork.

-While strategic vision is needed to determine your company’s long-term direction and goals, in today’s challenging times cash management is the tool that provides an honest look at how your company is performing and what financial resources are needed to reach those goals.
+While strategic vision is needed to determine your company's long-term direction and goals, in today's challenging times, cash management is the tool that provides an honest look at how your company is performing and what financial resources are needed to reach those goals.

 Look for Savings in All Stages of the Supply Chain

-That's we at Xeneta can't stress enough the importance of having all the insight and intelligence needed when negotiating freight rates with your supplier.
+We at Xeneta can't stress enough the importance of having all the insight and intelligence needed when negotiating freight rates with your supplier.
 Make sure you know how the market is moving.
 What is the market average for my #1 trade lane?
 Am I getting the best rate from my supplier?
 Should I perhaps move X amount of TEUs to short-term or long-term contracts?
 Protect your bottom line - get smart with actionable metrics based on facts.